thinkshout/thinkshout/blog/_posts/2015-11-17-up-and-running-part-1.md

 image: http://thinkshout.com/assets/images/ts_icon.jpg
 ---

 It’s November 2015, and Drupal.org is rolling out [Drupal 8 release candidates](https://www.drupal.org/project/drupal)!
+Heck, Drupal 8 is coming out *this week*.
 For many devs, that means we need to figure out how to install, sync, and set up a site theme.
 Here at ThinkShout, learning is part of the job - we have dedicated time every week to learn new things and share them, be it in a blog post, at our weekly engineering meetings, or at our weekly team lunch.

 For the last few months, we’ve made learning Drupal 8 our singular focus.
 The ‘D8 Bookclub’ has been getting assignments, doing their homework, and sharing their findings internally.
 We’ve now spent enough time with Drupal 8 that we can share what we’ve learned, the little gotchas and hard-to-find code snippets, as well as the general change in philosophy that has occurred in the shift from D7 to D8.